omnetpp/omnetpp.org/_posts/2019-04-15-6th-omnet-community-summit-2019-call-for-contributions.md

 ---
 layout: post
 title: 6th OMNeT++ Community Summit 2019 - Call for Contributions
+author: Andras
 category: Articles
 ---
 <img class="left" style="padding-right: 10px;" src="/images/stories/workshop-logo.png"/>
 The <a href="http://summit.omnetpp.org/2019/" target="_blank">6th OMNeT++ Community Summit (OMNeT++ 2019)</a>
 will be held at the Hamburg University of Technology from Wednesday to Friday, September 04-06, 2019.
 The OMNeT++ Community Summit is an open meeting with time and space for tutorials, discussions, coding sessions as well as presentations